Table of Contents

 Some categories will include your essential living expenses, while others will track your nonessential spending.
 The important thing is to have a category for every expense you make, so all of your income is being accounted for.

 As you spend, just add each expense to its appropriate category.
 At the end of the budgeting period (typically a month), you’ll be able to see a clear breakdown of your spending.
-This works pretty well for most people since almost everyone spends money on the same basic categories.
-It’s also the beginning of gaining control of your money.

 Once you know what your average spending looks like then it’s just a matter of adjusting your budget categories so your spending is aligned with your goals.